apache/incubator-heron/website2/docs/compiling-docker.md

 want to use it in.
 If you'd like to use Docker to create that build environment, Heron provides a convenient script to make that process easier.

-Currently, only Ubuntu 14.04, Ubuntu 18.04, and CentOS 7 are supported, but if you need another platform there are instructions for adding new ones [below](#contributing-new-environments).
+Currently Debian10 and Ubuntu 18.04 are actively being supported.
+There is also limited support for Ubuntu 14.04, Debian9, and CentOS 7.
+If you need another platform there are instructions for adding new ones [below](#contributing-new-environments).